 On February 10, 2017, the Company announced that it had acquired certain mineral claims located in Ontario and Quebéc.
-Under an agreement with GoldON Resources Ltd., the Company acquired five unpatented mining claims located near Pickle Lake, Ontario in exchange for 200,000 common shares of the Company.
-Under a separate agreement with a private individual, the Company acquired eighteen mining claims located in the Township of Duparquet, Québec in exchange for \$250,000 and 2,500,000 common shares of the Company.
+Under an agreement with GoldON Resources Ltd., the Company acquired five unpatented mining claims located near Pickle Lake, Ontario, totaling 864 hectares, in exchange for 200,000 common shares of the Company.
+Under a separate agreement with a private individual, the Company acquired eighteen mining claims located in the Township of Duparquet, Québec, totaling 279 hectares, in exchange for \$250,000 and 2,500,000 common shares of the Company.